-We would note that in our financial statement reporting, our swap fair market value is measured on the basis of one month banker's acceptances.
-We are currently using three month banker's acceptances which could result in a non-material difference of our market to market valuations.
-For the \$4.5 million remaining swap with our senior lender, any mark to market adjustment on a quarterly basis remains a non-cash impact to the Company unless the swap is not held to maturity.
+We would note that in our consolidated financial statement reporting at March 31, 2015 our swap fair market value was measured on the basis of one month banker's acceptances.
+We used three month banker's acceptances which could result in a non-material difference of our market to market valuations.
+For the \$4.5 million remaining swap with our senior lender, any mark to market adjustment on a quarterly basis remains a non-cash impact to the Company.